to Pet Health Network or

 Overview

 Demodex are parasitic mites that cause a skin condition called demodicosis.
-These microscopic monsters can live in your dog’s hair follicles and oil glands, and on the surface of her skin.
+These microscopic monsters can live in your dog’s hair follicles and oil glands.

+Demodicosis can be localized or generalized.
 Localized demodicosis infections usually occur early in life, typically in puppies between 3 and 6 months of age.
 This form of of the disease is usually mild and responds well to treatment.
-Many cases resolve spontaneously with little or no treatment.
-Generalized demodicosis, however, can occur in dogs of any age and is usually secondary to an underlying disease that is suppressing the dog’s immune system.
-Unlike the localized version, generalized demodicosis can be difficult to treat and carries a guarded prognosis.
+Many cases resolve spontaneously with little or no treatment, though in some dogs it progresses to the generalized form.
+Generalized demodicosis can also occur in older dogs and is then often secondary to an underlying disease that is suppressing the dog's immune system.
+Generalized demodicosis is more difficult to treat and carries a more guarded prognosis.

 Symptoms